 The moment I saw this on Vittles and Bits I got so excited, knowing I had to try it.
 As a kid ( and rather shamelessly still as an adult) nothing is more awesome than an ice cold glass of chocolate milk.
 Whenever we go out for breakfast, we are always given raised eyebrows when we order milk instead of the usual coffee.
 I love milk with spaghetti, tacos, and pizza and will have a glass at least once a day.
 I guess it’s just something I never grew out of.

 The icing on the cake for this blueberry milk is that I’ve been on a huge blueberry kick this year.
 We know I’m trying to get more fruit into our diets this year, as it seems to be so alien in our house, but we work in baby steps here!

 I’m not going to complain, especially not when blueberry milk is this tasty!

 If you’ve tried my Blueberry Milk recipe or any other recipe on passthesushi.com please don’t forget to rate the recipe and let me know where you found it in the comments below, I love hearing from you!
 You can also follow along for more good eats and travel tips on Instagram @passthesushi & @girlcarnivore, Twitter & Facebook.

 - 1/2 cup fresh blueberries

-- 3-4 teas sugar, depending on how sweet you like
+- 3 tsp sugar, more depending on how sweet you like it

 - 1/2 cup water